Decomposition and Adaptive Sampling for Data-Driven Inverse Linear Optimization: Acknowledgments

 \section{Acknowledgments}

-The authors gratefully acknowledge the Minnesota Supercomputing Institute (MSI) at the University of Minnesota for providing resources that contributed to the research results reported in this paper.
+The authors gratefully acknowledge the financial support from the National Science Foundation under Grant No. 2044077 and the Minnesota Supercomputing Institute (MSI) at the University of Minnesota for providing resources that contributed to the research results reported in this paper.
 RG acknowledges financial support from a departmental fellowship sponsored by 3M.